haskell/haddock/doc/markup.rst

    but because most browsers collapse whitespace in HTML, they don't render as such.
 But other backends may render this whitespace.

-Fields of the module description
+Fields of the Module Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Module`` field specifies the current module name.
 Since the module